 Robust invention ecosystems ensure:

-In developing countries, we provide educational opportunities and support programs for inventors creating scalable and sustainable technologies that improve the lives of the poor.
+In India and East Africa, we provide educational opportunities and support programs for inventors creating scalable and sustainable technologies that improve the lives of the poor.

 We are strengthening invention ecosystems in both the U.S. and India and East Africa to support pathways for inventors and inventions to take ideas to impact.